rigelriva/Binary-Search-and-Bubble-Sort-SDD/README.md

 # Binary-Search-and-Bubble-Sort-SDD - Rigel Rivamonte

-This Python project involves a Binary Search algorithm where it will find an input number within the array as well as a Bubble Sort algorithm where an array is given that's unsorted and from the click of a button, the array will become sorted, a shuffle button has also been added to randomise the order of the array.
+This Python project involves a Binary Search algorithm where it will find an input number within an array and includes a Bubble Sort algorithm that sorts the unsorted array with the click of a button, a shuffle button has also been added to randomise the order of the array.

 ## How to install and run code: